FCAA is Saskatchewan’s financial and consumer marketplace regulator.

 For information about start-up crowdfunding select from the options below.

 In Canada, there are rules and procedures in place that govern how businesses and funding portals conduct start-up crowdfunding.
 Certain provinces have also created start-up crowdfunding registration and prospectus exemptions, in order to make the system simpler for businesses.
-The provinces with exceptions include Saskatchewan (Start-up Crowdfunding exemptions), British Columbia, Manitoba, Québec, New Brunswick, and Nova Scotia (known together as “the participating jurisdictions”).
+The provinces with exemptions include Saskatchewan (Start-up Crowdfunding exemptions), British Columbia, Manitoba, Québec, New Brunswick, and Nova Scotia (known together as “the participating jurisdictions”).

 The following is a list of funding portals operating in Saskatchewan: